-with high probability, where $c$ is a universal constant and $\varepsilon_M$ is arbitrarily small for a large $M$.
-It is known \cite{CaponnettoDeVito2007} that the rate $T_0^{-\frac{2r_0\xi}{2r_0\xi+1}}$ achieves the minimax optimal rate with respect to $T_0$ over the class specified by $r_0$ and $\xi$.
+with high probability, where $c$ is a universal constant and $\varepsilon_M$ can be arbitrarily small for a large $M$.
+As discussed in Section \ref{sec:suppl_theory_assump}, it is known \citep{CaponnettoDeVito2007} that the rate $T_0^{-\frac{2r_0\xi}{2r_0\xi+1}}$ achieves the minimax optimal rate with respect to $T_0$ over the class specified by $r_0$ and $\xi$.

 In fine-tuning, the initial parameter is given by $\Theta^{(0)}=\overline{\Theta}^{(T_0)}_{pre}$, and ASGD is applied with $(x_t,y_t)$ for $t=1,\ldots,T_1$.